yesopencrane/RedditAxolot/README.md

 # RedditAxolot
-Spanish axolot made for Reddit
+A spanish axolot made for Reddit.<br>
+Clone this repository and download as ZIP to download.
+<br><br>
+by u/HorobecS30